-William & Mary funds up to the first two nights of a student’s stay if they must isolate following a diagnosis of COVID-19.
+William & Mary can fund the first night of a student’s stay if they must isolate following a diagnosis of COVID-19.
 This provides a “bridge” while students implement their short-term evacuation (quarantine & isolation) plans.
 W&M is providing transportation from campus to the hotel for students who do not have a personal car.

-Students with demonstrated need may seek financial assistance beyond the initial two days by applying for HEART funds managed by the Dean of Students Office.
+Students with demonstrated need may seek financial assistance beyond the initial night by speaking with their case manager.
+They may be asked to apply for HEART funds managed by the Dean of Students Office.

 What’s supplied in isolation housing: Furniture, bath and bed linens, soap, mini-refrigerator and microwave.

-What residents need to bring: Students should be prepared with clothes, personal items, books, computer, cell phone, chargers, etc. for approximately 10 days.
+What residents need to bring: Students should be prepared with clothes, personal items, books, computer, cell phone, chargers, etc. for approximately five days.